prog4biol/pfb2019/README.md

 #### Dictionaries of dictionaries

-Dictionaries of dictionaries is my favarite!!
-You can do so many useful things with this datastructure.
+Dictionaries of dictionaries is my favorite!!
+You can do so many useful things with this data structure.

 ```python
 >>> genes = {